How Our Co-Workers Became Our Best Friends In 2020

 Advertisement

 While those of us who have been working from home are constantly connecting with our co-workers via Slack, Zoom, or even social media, there is another group of workers that have been bonding on a whole other level.
-Essential workers around the country are still going into work, and for many of them, their co-workers are the only people they're able to see because of strict safety protocols.
-That means more time socializing outside of work hours because it's the only option.
+Essential workers are still going into work, and for many of them, their co-workers are the only people they're able to see because of strict safety protocols.
+That means more time socialising outside of work hours because it's the only option.

 When the initial lockdown was announced in March, Lili was given the choice to furlough herself from her retail management job or continue to work.
 She chose to stay on, along with a handful of her employees.
 This group slowly morphed into Lili's social pod.
 "At first, we'd get ice cream or boba tea after work and chat.
 Then it progressed to getting dinner and even hanging out on days off," she explains.
 Like so many essential workers, Lili has been isolated from those she doesn't work with, including her parents who are over 70.
 This has only intensified the bond she's built with her co-workers.
 Though being apart from her family and non-work friends has been difficult, she's grateful to have been able to get to know her employees on a deeper level.
 "Humans are generally social creatures, and I know I need a certain amount of social interaction to keep myself sane," she explains.
 "On top of that, my employees are pretty freakin' cool, and I don't think I would have hung out with them as much if it hadn't been for quarantine."